Sofirn SP35 Flashlight Review

 Weight: 73 grams (without battery)

-If the flashlight will headstand, I’ll show it here (usually the third photo).
-If the flashlight will tailstand, I’ll show that here, too (usually the fourth photo).
+If the flashlight will headstand, I’ll try to show it here.
+If the flashlight will tailstand, I usually show that here, too.

 Here’s the test light with the venerable Convoy S2+.
-Mine’s a custom “baked” edition Nichia 219b triple.
-A very nice 18650 light.
+Mine is a custom “baked” edition Nichia 219b triple.
+A very nice 18650 light!

-And here’s the light beside my custom engraved TorchLAB BOSS 35, an 18350 light.
+And here’s the light beside my custom-engraved TorchLAB BOSS 35, an 18350 light.
 I reviewed the aluminum version of that light in both 35 and 70 formats.

 Retention and Carry

-A lanyard is included and attaches through a hole in the tailcap as seen below.
+A lanyard is included and attaches through a hole in the tailcap, as seen below.

 Only one side has the lanyard hole.
-It’s just one hole, too, and so when tailstanding the lanyard will get in the way just a little bit.
-It’s very thin though, so that’s not the biggest problem.
+It’s just one hole, too, and so when tailstanding, the lanyard will get in the way just a little bit.
+It’s very thin, though, so that’s not the biggest problem.

 A pocket clip is included, too.

 This clip is designed to attach in only one place on the cell tube.
-By default that is on the tail end, but since the cell tube is reversible, you can set the light up as a “bezel up” carry if you wish.
+By default, that is on the tail end, but since the cell tube is reversible, you can set the light up as a “bezel up” carry if you wish.

 It’s a “pretty deep” carry clip, especially with the overall size of the light.